 Instructions

-- Cook the pasta: In a pot of salted, boiling water, boil the shells until al dente.
-Drain, and set aside.
+- In a pot of salted, boiling water, boil the shells until al dente, or until they are cooked through with a slight bite to them.
+Drain the cooked pasta, and set aside.
 You do not need to keep any pasta water before draining.1 lb Medium shells pasta

-- Make the roux: In a dutch oven, melt the butter over medium-low heat.
+- In a large pot, melt the butter over medium-low heat.
 Once the butter is melted, sprinkle in the all purpose flour.
 Combine together, and let it cook through for 1-2 minutes, or until the flour is a medium-blonde colour.2 tablespoon Butter, 2 tablespoon All purpose flour

-- Make the sauce: Add the whole milk and cream to the pot, and let it come to a simmer while stirring occasionally.
-As it heats, it will thicken.
+- Add the whole milk and half and half cream to the pot in a slow stream while whisking vigorously, and let it come to a simmer.
+Continue to stir consistently.
+As it heats, the sauce will thicken.
 Once the milk has come to a thicker sauce consistency, add your spices.1 cup Whole milk, 1 cup Half and half cream, ½ teaspoon Garlic powder, ½ teaspoon Onion powder, ½ teaspoon Mustard powder

-- Add the cheese: In small portions, add the cheese to the sauce.
-Add a small amount, stir to combine, and repeat until all the cheese is combined.
+- Reduce the heat to low.
+In small portions, add the cheese to the sauce.
+Add a small handful amount, stir to combine, and repeat until all the cheese is mixed in.
 Once the cheese has melted, add the pasta, and combine well.1 ½ cups Sharp cheddar cheese, ½ cup White cheddar cheese

 Comments